 Now, if I somehow made it onboard without committing any serious mistakes, the discomfort of flying in an aeroplane is another intricate issue to deal with.

 Unless you want to bleed hopeless money, you are required to sit in the economy class, crammed in a little metal tube for hours, while staring out of a tiny window – if only the person sitting right next to it, allows you to peek through.

 Though buses also don’t offer much movement, they at least make periodic stops allowing you to stretch your body and make some contact with the real outside work.
-If, however, your plane decided to make a stop, it is even worse – because consider that a brutal 4-8 hour layover (yes, I’m talking about the transit time between connecting flights) – with high probability that it’s going to fall during the odd hours of midnight.
+If, however, your plane decided to make a stop (meaning, you have a connecting flight) it is even worse, because consider that a brutal 4-8 hour layover (yes, I’m talking about the transit time between connecting flights) with high probability that it’s going to fall during the odd hours of midnight.